sadoyan/puypuy/README.md

 	auth: false
 	tsdtype: Carbon

-PuyPuy uses Carbon pickle, default port is 2004
+OddEye Agent uses Carbon pickle, default port is 2004

-PuyPuy is completely stateless, so if you want to scale Backend, you can use any load balancing mechanism including DNS Round Robin.
+OddEye Agent is completely stateless, so if you want to scale Backend, you can use any load balancing mechanism including DNS Round Robin.

 For all types of REST Backens (OpenTSDB, KairosDB, InfluxDB) config fields user/pass are mandatory even if you do not user authentication at backend.
 So **Do not delete authentication parameters**,  just write something meaningless and use it as placeholder.

 ### Configure modules

 By default all checks are disabled .
-To enable check you need to create symlink  or copy check module from PUYPUY_HOME/checks_available to PUYPUY_HOME/checks_enable checks-available
+To enable check you need to create symlink  or copy check module from OE-AGENT_HOME/checks_available to OE-AGENT_HOME/checks_enable checks-available

-    cd $PUYPUY_HOME/checks_enabled
+    cd $OE-AGENT_HOME/checks_enabled
     ln -s ../checks_available/check_cpustats.py ./
     ../oddeye.sh restart